How to get a cosmetology license

 In some states, like Alaska, you can complete 2,000 hours of an apprenticeship under a licensed cosmetologist instead of enrolling in a cosmetology school.

-If you specialize to be a nail technician or esthetician, for example, the educational requirements will most likely be different.
+If you want to know how to become an esthetician or a nail technician, for example, the educational requirements will most likely be different.
 You may be able to complete fewer course hours if you choose a specialty.

-If you do not choose a specialty, curriculum typically includes courses in hair cutting, hair styling, facials, manicures, and makeup artistry to name a few.
+If you do not choose a specialty, the curriculum typically includes courses in hair cutting, hair styling, facials, manicures, and makeup artistry - to name a few.

 Contents of the cosmetology state board exam